Md-Shajib/Md-Shajib/README.md

 # I'm Md Sharifuzzaman Shajib,
 #### Studing in CSE at Gopalganj Sciecne and Technology University, Gopalganj-8100, Bangladesh.
-- I'm  pationate about JavaScript, ReactJS, and Machine Learning.
+- I'm  pationate about JavaScript(ReactJS, NextJS, NestJS) and Machine Learning.
-- I'm currently learning Express JS
+- I'm currently learning Golang
 - How to reach me: <a href="mailto: shajib2999@gmail.com">shajib2999@gmail.com</a>
 <hr>